-Country/sector-specific and community-specific analyses revealed that commercial users from New Zealand have unique patterns of agreement, independent of whether the analysis includes fellow New Zealand users such as in the New Zealand consensus model with mixed sectors (Figure 53 (A)), or South African users in the commercial users model with mixed geographies (Figure 53 (D)).
-The visualizations indicate that commercial users from New Zealand scatter outside the blue oval in disproportionate numbers.
-Commercial and recreational users from South Africa demonstrated equally high levels of competence in their shared consensus model (Figure 53 (B)).
-When the South African commercial and recreational user groups were analysed in sector-specific contexts with their New Zealand counterparts (commercial and recreational users consensus models), both groups demonstrated significantly higher shared competence scores than New Zealand participants (see also Figure 53 (C)).
-This means that South African respondents have a more homogenous shared mental model among themselves and they share high levels of agreement with New Zealand users who attained high competence scores.
-Further studies are needed that explore the knowledge domain of New Zealand commercial users, with regards to forecast needs and perceptions about existing services.
-In this study the number of participants in this cohort was too low for a separate consensus analysis.
-For now, the conclusion is made we can conclude that this cohort's understanding on the issues did not conform well to that of other cohorts (refer to Table 1).
+Country/sector-specific and community-specific analyses revealed that commercial users from New Zealand have unique 385 patterns of agreement, independent of whether the analysis includes fellow New Zealand users such as in the New Zealand consensus model with mixed sectors (Figure 3 (A)), or South African users in the commercial users model with mixed geographies (Figure 3 (D)).
+The visualizations indicate that commercial users from New Zealand scatter outside the blue oval in disproportional numbers.
+Commercial and recreational users from South Africa demonstrated equally high levels of knowledge in their shared consensus model (Figure 3 (B)).
+When the South African commercial and recreational user groups were analysed in sector-specific contexts with their New Zealand counterparts (commercial and recreational users consensus models), both groups demonstrated significantly higher shared knowledge scores than New Zealand participants (see also Figure 3 (C)).
+This means that South African respondents have a more homogenous shared mental model among themselves and they share high levels of agreement with New Zealand users who attained high knowledge scores.